isabella232/optimizely_dev_tools/README.md

 ```

 ## Creating a package

+When creating a new package, create a directory specifically for integration development (e.g., `optimizely_integrations/`) and `cd` into that directory.
+From there, use the following commands to initialize and develop your integration package(s).

 ### Pre-configured

 With the pre-configured command, the `opti` tool will provide you with a fully-functional integration package that you can modify to fit your integration.